 If you do contact me outside my office hours, please bear in mind that my other work and personal obligations may be on a different schedule than what is convenient for you; for example, I may be in class, in the midst of research, or at a meeting.
-Except under extraordinary circumstances, I will always get back to you within one business day, and frequently sooner.
+Except under extraordinary circumstances, if your email includes a question or otherwise requires a response, I will always get back to you within one business day, and frequently sooner; messages that merely inform me of a class absence may not be acknowledged.

-If you call outside my office hours, please avoid leaving voice mail or messages with college staff, particularly at the Warner Robins campus; it is an incredibly unproductive and inefficient means of communication.
+If you call my office outside my office hours, please avoid leaving voice mail or messages with university staff; it is an incredibly unproductive and inefficient means of communication.
 You will usually receive a much quicker response by email.